 Am I really a pet person?

-Firstly, it is essential to ensure you are a pet person – do you really like animals and are you capable of caring for one?
-You can determine this by reflecting on your experiences with pets, those you had growing up or those your friends or relatives own.
+It is essential to ensure you are a pet person.
+Do you really like animals, and are you capable of caring for one?
+You can determine this by reflecting on your experiences with pets.
+Think about those you had growing up or those your friends or relatives own.
 If you have never had experiences with pets, you could offer to care for a friend or relative’s or even volunteer at an animal shelter.
-Like humans, pets are living, emotional beings that require love and care to live an ideal life and should never be taken into our lives for superficial reasons.
+Pets, like humans, are living, emotional beings who need love and care to live a happy, healthy life, so we should never bring them into our lives for superficial reasons.

 You should also consider personality compatibility between you and your pet of interest.
 All animal species generally have differing core natures, like the famous contrast between cats and dogs.
 Cats are typically more reclusive and introverted, whereas dogs are more outgoing and extroverted.
 Do you prefer a pet that is more independent and enjoys its alone time or one that craves attention and companionship?